nottrobin/robinwinslow.uk/_articles/nofollow-links-are-selfish-and-monopolistic.md

 ---
-title: "Nofollow" links are selfish and monopolistic
+title: '"Nofollow" links are selfish and monopolistic'
-description: PageRank was a beautiful idea.
-Then nofollow ruined it.
+description: 'PageRank was a beautiful idea.
+Then nofollow ruined it.'
 date: 2022-08-13
 tags:
 - devjournal